-2.13 Orientation and Training
+2.14 Orientation and Training

-New program staff must receive orientation training that includes, at a minimum: introduction to the program, the aging network, person-centeredness, maintenance of records and files (as appropriate), the aging process, ethics, and emergency procedures.
-Issues addressed under the aging process may include, though are not limited to, cultural diversity, dementia, cognitive impairment, mental illness, abuse, and exploitation.
+New program staff must receive orientation training within 30 calendar days of hire.
+This training must include, at a minimum:

+- Introduction to the program and agency-specific policies. - Overview of the Millage network - Senior Millage requirements, funding guidelines, service definitions, and reporting obligations. - Issues related to the aging process, including but not limited to cultural diversity, dementia, cognitive impairment, mental illness, abuse, and exploitation.